Durham Creek Week 2025

 Plant & Seed Swap: hosted by Glass Jug RTP and Keep Durham Beautiful

-Join Keep Durham Beautiful and The Glass Jug - RTP for a Plant and Seed Swap on Sunday, April 14th from 2PM to 4PM.
+Join Keep Durham Beautiful and The Glass Jug - RTP for a Plant and Seed Swap on Saturday, May 10th from 1-4PM.

 What can you bring to the Swap?
 Seeds or Rooted plants grown from seed, cuttings, or divisions including vegetable plants, herbs, annuals, perennials, houseplants, succulents, even shrubs or trees!